top of page

 snuffed out with a fizzle in the cool of the ocean.

-By the time I came home from my trip, in mid January, hundred hymns were tucked away neatly in my folder, infused with metaphors of Mountain, Desert and Sea.
-Inspired by Nepalese dove-calls and pentatonic tunes, by South African Kwaya-music and bridal-mysticism, with Gambian rhythms and generosity of poor but dignified people of faith and joy.
+By the time I came home from my trip, in mid- January, hundred hymns were tucked away neatly in my folder, infused with metaphors of mountain, desert and sea.
+Inspired by Nepalese dove-calls and pentatonic tunes, by South African kwaya-music and bridal-mysticism, with Gambian rhythms and the generosity of poor but dignified people of faith and joy.

 They were also created in a sense of life lived to the fullest because of an awareness of death's reality.
 Of living every day as if it was the last.
 And the first.
 The only.